 One of the most common questions I get in workshops is, “Where can I possibly find the money to…” save, give, get out of debt, or simply make ends meet?
 The answer is often found in questioning our spending assumptions.

 I recently worked with two couples and recommended that they go from two-car households to one-car households.
-They had never considered such a move, but fairly quickly realized that they could make it work with just one car, especially in light of all the money they’d save.
+Neither couple had ever considered such a move, but both fairly quickly realized that they could make it work with just one car, especially in light of all the money they’d save.

 The most radical money move of all